Hyundai Ioniq 5 Review & Prices

 Is the Hyundai Ioniq 5 a good car?

-Despite those ‘late ‘80s videogame’ looks, it is more than just a basic hatchback.
-It hides its size well, and is actually the size of a family SUV, which means you get loads of room inside for people and luggage alike.
+Those ‘late ‘80s videogame’ looks create a trick of the eye.
+The Ioniq 5 hides its size well, as it actually has the dimensions of a family SUV, which means you get loads of room inside for people and luggage alike.

 Those futuristic looks aren’t restricted to the outside, either, with the interior continuing the stylish minimalist theme.
 There are two large, high-res screens up on the dash and a load of really nice feeling materials dotted around.
 Sure, some aren’t quite up to the same standard – the odd button here and there and the ‘gear’ selector up by the side of the steering wheel to mention a couple – but the overall feeling is that this is a really posh cabin.